PanJason/panjason.github.io/_teaching/2021-fall-computer-networks.md

 ---

 I served as TA in the computer networks (Honor Track) in the fall of 2021.
 Mainly, I gave a talk about the evolution of cellular networks and current operating status of 5G network.

+Here is the the link to [the course](https://soar.group/CompNets/Fall16/slides/Mod0_Overview.pdf)